A simply supported beam of length L carries a uniformly distribut... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-A simply supported beam of length carries a uniformly distributed load of intensity (force per unit length) across its entire span.
-What is the magnitude of the reaction force at each support?
+A simply supported beam of length carries a uniformly distributed load of intensity (force per unit length) along its entire span.
+What are the reactions at the two supports at the ends of the beam?

 Watch next